hackbots-3414/2025_Reefscape/design/automations/algaeFromStack.md

-# Take Algae From Stack
+# Algae From Stack

 ## Subsystems

-1. Drivetrain
+* Drivetrain
-1. Intake
+* Intake
-1. Photonvision
+* Photonvision

-## Steps
+## Assumptions

-1. Locate Algae
-1. Approach Algae
-1. Retreive Algae
+* There is a stack that has an available algae.

-## Automations
+## Operations

-1. Vision: Locate algae on stack
-1. Intake: Grab the algae from the stack and hold onto it until needed for scoring or shooting
+`getAlgaeFromStack(stackId)`
+* Drive to correct intaking position for the stack that corresponds to the stack ID.
+* Set elevator to the correct height (determined experimentally).
+* Run rollers for the intake
+* Use IR sensor to determine when an algae is obtained.
+* Stop the intake rollers once we have obtained an algae.